dev-bootcamp-2019/final-project-saymrwulf/README.md

 The project consists of 2 subprojects: 1) An Ethereum part (```onchain```)with the bet sontract and a librarydemo contract mockup (for demonstrating usage of such libs).
 2) And a React/Redux webapp part (```ux```) that runs locally and uses either Ropsten or Ganache as a backend.

+To get a quick impression about the game, have a look at ConsenSys_Finalexam.mov .
+The short video contains a screencapture of the end-to-end test.
 ---

 ## Prep